Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

 For many small businesses, vehicles are a vital part of operations.
-Whether it’s to deliver products to customers, drive sales, or commute from one location to another, many businesses need reliable, dependable vehicles.
+Whether it’s to deliver products to customers, drive sales, or commute from one location to another, businesses need reliable, dependable vehicles.

 However, most small businesses don’t have the capital to purchase a vehicle with cash.
 A lack of capital is an even bigger problem when a business needs to buy multiple vehicles.
 The solution: obtain a business auto loan.

 Read on to find out more about the different types of business auto loans, when you should consider a loan, and what to expect during the loan process.
+And if you’re looking to finance something a little heavier, you may want to see our picks for trucking business loans.

 Learn More About Our Top Picks